Commonly Used Brand Name(s)Fycompa

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors, such as feeling sad or hopeless, getting upset easily, or feeling nervous or hostile.
+This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
+Also tell your doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.